Tomshiii/ahk/lib/Functions/readme.md

 # Info
-This directory is to separate out all of the functions I use for various programs.
-All of these functions use to be in one big ahk file, but it was getting way too large for its own good and was becoming a bit too much of a hassle to work with and find what I was looking for.
+This directory is to separate out most of the functions I use for various things.
+All of these functions use to be in various bigger ahk files, but it was getting way too large for its own good and was becoming a bit too much of a hassle to work with and find what I was looking for.

+If one of these functions is needed within another script you will see `#Include <\Functions\func>` at the top of the script

 A function is defined similar to;
 ```autohotkey